 Gloucester St: Isaac Theatre Royal was restored in CCDU's Blueprint Performing Arts Precinct.

-And that was just the Town Hall.
+That was just Town Hall costing.
 CCDU's Blueprint Stadium on Turners & Growers site would cost about $300m.
-(Sept 2018 costing: $384 - $561m, The Press 11.09.18.
-Dec 2019 costing: $472.7m for a 25 000 seater, roofed stadium, The Press 11.12.19).
+(September 2018 costing: $384 - $561m, The Press 11.09.18.
+December 2019 costing: $472.7m for a 25 000 seater, roofed stadium, The Press 11.12.19).
 There were several more expensive, anchor projects which Parker & Council had agreed to with Isaac's CCDU.
-And CCDU couldn't decide whether to leave the E Frame as parkland, or add high density housing.
+And CCDU couldn't decide whether to leave the East Frame as parkland, or add high density housing.
+Over the next decade the area would become riddled with expensive new apartments!

 Coda: